LEGAL · HIPAA

 J. Research

-Certain uses of PHI for research may be permitted under applicable law with appropriate safeguards or approval processes.
+Certain uses of PHI for research may be permitted under applicable law with appropriate safeguards, including approval by an Institutional Review Board (IRB), a waiver of authorization, or de-identification of the data prior to use.

-For uses not described above, we will obtain your written authorization when required by law.
+For uses not described above, we will obtain your written authorization.
 You may revoke an authorization in writing at any time, except to the extent action has already been taken in reliance on it.

 1. Right to Access and Receive Copies

-You may request access to certain PHI maintained about you and request a copy in paper or electronic form where permitted by law.
+You may request access to and a copy of certain PHI maintained about you, in paper or electronic form.
+We will respond within 30 days (or 60 days where extended notice is permitted by HIPAA).
+A reasonable, cost-based fee may apply.

 2. Right to Request Amendment

 If you believe PHI we maintain is incomplete or inaccurate, you may request a correction or amendment.
-We may deny certain requests as permitted by law.
+We may deny certain requests as permitted by law and will inform you of the reason and your right to submit a written statement of disagreement.

 3. Right to Request Restrictions